 Actions taken by the Rainforest Alliance based on feedback

-As a result of the meetings and pilots, we have also developed new policies and adapted timelines to support implementation for banana farms and companies, for example:
+The Rainforest Alliance has also adapted timelines to support implementation for banana farms and companies, for example:

-- Moved deadline for implementing the shared responsibility chapter of the standard to the first contract cycle after July 2021 (to align it with general timelines for making new contracts in the banana sector)
+- We moved deadline for implementing the shared responsibility chapter of the standard to the first contract cycle after July 2021 (to align it with general timelines for making new contracts in the banana sector).

 Additionally, we are currently collecting input for guidance documents on:

-- Shared responsibility (to be published in the first quarter of 2021)
+- Shared responsibility (published in the first quarter of 2021)

-- Integrated Pest Management (to be published by December 2020)
+- Integrated Pest Management (published by December 2020)

 Frequently Asked Questions